telecom-se/hpp/lab1-SIMD/INSTALLATION.md

 If you use the machines provided by TSE, check the version of Windows (Windows 7 ?) and Visual Studio 2015(or 2019) that you need to do the labs.
-Visual Studio Code might be pre-installed otherwise you may install the lastest version on the machine.
+Visual Studio Code might be pre-installed otherwise you may install the latest version on the machine.

 If you use your personal laptop, ensure that your laptop is equipped with the following.
 - A well equiped computer (VS2019 requires at least 2GB RAM...)